ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task-5/documentation/APPLICATION_GUIDE.md

+# How the App Works?
-# The application runs a UART-controlled LED mode machine with 7 distinct operating modes, driven by a single main loop.
+The application runs a UART-controlled LED mode machine with 7 distinct operating modes, driven by a single main loop.

 # 7 Application Modes
 Mode 0: LED completely OFF (pwm_set_duty(0))